mtku223/Code-Louisville-Project/README.md

 ###### Notes:
 There are quite a few unused files in the directory because I didn't not finish a page I would haved liked to include.
 However, my project should still meet all requirements without the pages referenced in the live site.

+The navigation and hamburger menu were created before I completed the Framwork basics class.
+The way I used Jquery for the navigation allows for the items to be responsive but they do not respond to the resize of a window.
+They are only responsive on reload.
+I tried incorporate bootstrap however the layout of the rest of my page changed and I did not have time to edit and troubleshoot, so I reverted by to the older design.